crew102/hippie/README.md

 <ul>
 <p>
-Even in larger files, you usually only need to type one or two characters before invoking Hippie, and the first suggestion will be the one you want.
+Even in larger files, you usually only need to type one or two characters before invoking the Hippie shortcut, and the first suggestion will be the one you want.
 </p>
 </ul>